vtex-apps/epica-pixel/docs/README.md

 vtex install vtex.epica-pixel@0.x
 ```

-Next, open the app settings on your admin and fill the form with <FIELDS>.
+Next, open the app settings on your admin and fill the form with your Epica app ID.